BAJAJ FINSERV DIRECT LIMITED

 Step 2: Meet the Margin Requirement

-• Initial Margin – Required to enter a trade.
+• Initial Margin: The minimum amount required to initiate a trade.

 Step 3: Choose the Right Contract